C syntax: Incomplete types

 Incomplete types are also used for data hiding.
 The incomplete type is defined in a header file, and the full definition is hidden in a single body file.

 Pointers

 In a variable declaration, the asterisk (*) can be considered to mean "pointer-to".
-For example, int x defines a variable of type int, and int* px defines a variable px that is a pointer to integer.
-Some contend that based on the language definition, the * is more closly related to the variable than the type and therefore format the code as int *px or even int * px.
+For example, int x declares a variable of type int, and int* px declares a variable px that is a pointer to integer.
+Some contend that based on the language definition, the * is more closely related to the variable than the type and therefore format the code as int *px or even int * px.
+This is because the asterisk(*) is part of the declarator and not the type specifier; another consequence of this is that int* a,b; will declare two variables such that a is a pointer to an integer and b is an integer itself.

 A pointer value associates two pieces of information: a memory address and a data type.

 Referencing

 When a non-static pointer is declared, it has an unspecified value.
 Dereferencing it without first assigning it, results in undefined behavior.

 The & operator specifies the address of the data object after it.
 In the following example, ptr is assigned the address of a: